-Cut either a three to four-inch section of stem or a few leaves from the mother plant.
+Cut either a three to four-inch stem section or a few leaves from the mother plant.

-If you used a stem cutting, dip it in rooting powder and plant it in soft soil or just simply put the stem in water and plant it in soil once the roots begin to grow.
+If you used a stem cutting, dip it in rooting powder and plant it in soft soil, or just put the stem in water and plant it in soil once the roots begin to grow.

-It is substantially easier to grow a Elatior Begonia from a cutting than it is to grow them from seeds.
-You can harvest your own but, in my experience, it is better to buy them.
+It is substantially easier to grow an Elatior Begonia from a cutting than it is to grow them from seeds.
+You can harvest your own, but, in my experience, it is better to buy them.

 I have never had great results from harvesting seeds from my Elatior Begonia.
 The seeds are very fine and difficult to work with.

-If you buy seeds, just remember in the beginning the growth will be slow.
+If you buy seeds, remember the growth will be slow initially.
 It is best to start Elatior Begonias early in the season, like January or February.

-I also make sure that any new cuttings have lots of humidity to grow.
-I find the best way to achieve this Elatior Begonia care is to drape a plastic tent over the cuttings to keep the humidity in.
+I also ensure that any new cuttings have lots of humidity to grow.
+The best way to achieve this Elatior Begonia care is to drape a plastic tent over the cuttings to keep the humidity in.

-I have also found that having good air quality (a purifier and proper circulation around the plants prevents and combats the powdery mildew that they are so susceptible to.
+I have also found that good air quality and proper circulation around the plants prevents and combats the powdery mildew they are so susceptible to.

 These plants do not need to be repotted often.
 I have found that all of my begonias struggle a bit when I do repot them, so I wait until the pot is full of roots with not one inch to spare.

-I repotted mine into a pot that was two inches bigger once and it wilted and drooped for a long period after repotting.
-I was certain I was going to lose it but in the end it survived.
+I repotted mine into a pot two inches bigger once, and it wilted and drooped for a long period after repotting.
+I was certain I would lose it, but in the end, it survived.
 I will never make that mistake again.